jonatascastro12/jonatascastro.me/src/content/resume/index.md

 ## <img src="/images/ibge-logo.png" class="inline-image" />BRAZILIAN INSTITUTE OF GEOGRAPHY AND STATISTICS
 ### Software Engineering Supervisor <br><small>JUN, 2014 (+4 YEARS - Present)</small>

 * Led the BTPlan development for the Brazilian 2020 Census Project – a planning and evaluation system that supports the Brazilian geographic territorial base management using Python/Django/GeoDjango, Oraclegis, and Angular.
-This application is used by all Brazilian federal units (27 states) responsible for the geographic range limits of 5070 municipalities of Brazil.
+This application is used by all the Brazilian federal units supervisors (27 states) that are responsible for the geographic range limits of 5070 municipalities of Brazil.
 * Converted the Brazilian Environmental Information Database System from an old architecture (Oracle Forms) to a new architecture (RESTful API + web client) – using Node.js Loopback, Oracle and Angular
 * Managed the #Mapeiaí development project – a collaborative mapping application that supports the continuous cartographic bases using Python/Django, PostgreSQL, and Angular
 * Developed a full Access Control solution to support Geographic Information System authentication and authorization management